 By combining pea and brown rice protein, Garden of Life has also ensured that your body may get the full range of essential amino acids to support weight loss and muscle recovery.

-We found that Garden Of Life works well as a protein powder shake, but also as one of the best vegan meal replacement for smaller snacks.
+We found that Garden Of Life works well as a protein powder shake, but also as one of the best vegan meal replacements for smaller snacks.

 - Very low in fat per serving making it a heart-healthy option